yuri-me/yuri-me.github.io/_posts/2019-12-27-Evaluating-the-best-date-to-launch-ads-for-VDay.md

 From the findings of this analysis we are capable to suggest that:

-:green_heart: **Theatre tickets buyers begin to develop consistent interest to Valentine's Day performances shortly after Christmas.
+💚 **Theatre tickets buyers begin to develop consistent interest to Valentine's Day performances shortly after Christmas.
 We recommend launching prospecting ads on social channels following by search ads before the end of the year.**

-:broken_heart: **Delaying the action after the first week of the year probably jeopardizes marketing outcomes.**
+💔 **Delaying the action after the first week of the year probably jeopardizes marketing outcomes.**